From Suicide to Success

 Gone.
 All gone.

-I wrote every single patient a letter, telling them not to give up, not to stop believing that things could get better, yet my plan following leaving that hospital was to end it all.
-I was telling them not to do the very think I was thinking of doing.
-I don't know why I wanted to end it all because looking back I had everything, a wonderful little family, amazing friends, I just felt in the pit of my stomach that everyone would be better without me and to this day I cannot explain why I felt that way.
+I was telling them not to do the very thing I was planning.
+I don't know why I wanted to end it all because looking back I had everything, a wonderful little family, amazing friends, a chance to start fresh, I just felt in the pit of my stomach that everyone would be better off without me and to this day I cannot explain why I felt that way.

 And so, at the end of the shift, patients by my side, crying and wishing me well, I walked the long corridor to the exit, the hospital doors closed behind me, I carried my daughter’s pain, my own grief, and the remnants of a career left behind.
 Colleagues who had tried to fight to keep me also crying as I left.